 A remote socket is provided on the back panel of the control unit.
 The remote input consists of a cycle start line and a cycle finish line.
 To connect to the remote, you will need a connector supplied by HAAS (or one obtained from a local source) that can be used to trigger the controller from any one of several sources.
 The cable connector used is a male four-pin DIN connector.
-The Amphenol part number is 703-91-T-3300-1.
-The part number of the panel receptacle in the control box is 703-91-T-3303-9.
+The Haas Automation part number is 74-1510 (Amphenol part number is 703-91-T-3300-1).
+The The Haas Automation part number is 74-1509 for the panel receptacle in the control box is (Amphenol part number 703-91-T-3303-9).